-King of Wrap – Christo and Jean-Claude
+King of Wrap – Christo and Jeanne-Claude

-The outdoor work of Christo and Jean-Claude transformed the way we view and engage with our landscape and architecture.
+The outdoor work of Christo and Jeanne-Claude transformed the way we view and engage with our landscape and architecture.
 Though Jean-Claude is now dead, Christo still works under their joint name.
 Working on a grand scale, he has built giant sculptures made from stacked oil barrels.
 He has also created fabric curtains that go on for miles and wrapped architecture in silky fabrics, even once wrapping a coastline.

 The London Mastaba